 What is a Maltese Shih Tzu mixed with?
 Like their name suggests, this breed is a hybrid between a Maltese and a Shih Tzu.

 What does a Maltese Shih Tzu look like?
-The Maltese Shih Tzu typically has a long, wavy double coat and comes in various colour combinations, including white, black, and shades of brown.
-They’re a small dog with features of both breeds, but they tend not to have the Shih Tzu’s short nose or distinctive bulging eyes.
+The Maltese Shih Tzu typically has a long and wavy coat and comes in various colour combinations, including white, black, and shades of brown.
+They’re small dogs with features of both breeds, but they tend not to have the Shih Tzu’s short nose or distinctive bulging eyes.

 How long does a Maltese Shih Tzu live for?
 With proper care, Maltese Shih Tzus can live between 12 and 14 years.
 You can support your pup’s long, healthy life with a holistic approach to health, including nutritious food, and plenty of exercise and mental stimulation.